-Several factors influence the rate when borrowers issue the bond, with long-term bonds typically paying higher than short-term bonds, and less risky investments, such as government bonds, paying lower than those of higher risk, such as corporate bonds.
-Finally, the prevailing interest rate at the bond’s issue date also affect its return.
+Several factors influence the rate when borrowers issue the bond, with long-term bonds typically paying higher than short-term bonds, and less risky investments, such as government or Treasury bonds, paying lower than those rated as higher risk, such as corporate bonds.
+Finally, the prevailing interest rate at the bond’s issue date also affects its return.

-After-Issue Sales and Pricing
+After-Issue Sales and Pricing of Bonds

 Continuing the example above, if the average interest rate increases to 7 percent, investors aren’t willing to purchase a bond with a substandard 6 percent return rate.
 Consequently, the market price of the bond falls to approximate prevailing rates so investors receive a 7 percent return on the purchase.
 Because of this, the bond would sell for $857, the price at which its $60 interest payment would be a 7 percent yield.

-Yield and Price Quotes
+Bond Yield and Price Quotes

 For example, the bond issued for $1,000 and purchased for $857 would be listed at a price of 85.7.
 Its yield, calculated by dividing its purchase price by its dollar-value rate of return, is 7 percent.
-These price and return rates vary daily because of changes in interest rates and other market factors, but are typically different from when the bond was issued.
+These price and return rates vary daily because of interest rate changes and other market factors but are typically different from when the bond was issued.

 Types of Bonds and Return Rates

-The length time to a bond's maturity, as well as the bond issuer’s bond rating and the industry in which it works, also impacts the bond’s price.
+The length of time to a bond's maturity, as well as the bond issuer’s bond credit rating and the industry in which it works, also impacts the bond’s price.
 Because of this, it’s difficult to determine the average price of all bonds.
 In addition, this price fluctuates daily based on market values.